A descent principle for compactly supported extensions of functors: Making a category pointed

 \section{Making a category pointed}

 We will use a general construction to turn the category of compact varieties $\comp$ into a pointed category where the empty variety $\emptyset$ is the zero object.
-In this section we compare the categories of presheaves on this construction and on the original category.
+In this section we compare the categories of $\infty$-presheaves on this construction and on the original category.
+Recall that we call an initial object $\emptyset$ in a category $\C$ \textit{strict} if any morphism $f:X \to \emptyset$ in $\C$ is an isomorphism.